Westview at Makakilo Hts 2

 No analysis available

-I checked for pool references and specifically saltwater pool language such as salt water, saltwater, saline, or salt pool.
-There is no evidence in the remarks of any pool at all.
+I checked for any pool references and specifically for saltwater/saline pool wording.
+There is no evidence in the remarks of a pool at all, so saltwater pool is not supported.

 Strong evidence that Westview at Makakilo offers in-unit laundry.
 At least 4+ distinct recent remarks explicitly mention it, including phrases like "in-unit washer and dryer," "washer and dryer in the unit," "full-size washer and dryer," and "stacked washer and dryer."
 The pattern is consistent across multiple listings and agents, so this appears to be a real building feature rather than copy-paste noise.